 Like general-purpose accountants, arts and entertainment accountants assist with tax planning and preparation, recordkeeping and bookkeeping, contract review, bill paying, and budgeting.
 But it's in giving targeted, boots-on-the-ground advice that they really shine.
 Years of industry-specific experience enables these professionals to make detailed recommendations that wouldn't occur to the uninitiated, such as the best credit card for a musician, the ideal virtual assistant for helping a music-related business stay on budget, and whether to repair or replace an aging instrument.
 Some accountants even specialize in tour accounting: the art of financially planning and managing a touring production, whether it's a band, play, musical, exhibition, or something else entirely.

-Accountant at a Glance
+Accountant (Arts and Entertainment) at a Glance

 Accountants may be self-employed, work for an accounting firm, or be employed by a music company or film or television studio.
 There are no specialized training programs for arts and entertainment accountants—those who aspire to work with creative professionals or companies should look for internships and other opportunities, network with industry professionals, and focus on building a solid résumé.
-Advancement means being hired by a more prestigious firm for higher wages, or managing the finances of more famous clients.